Skip to main content

 Cancel Effective Date Specific Date: 01/09/2022 Calculated credit memo: $74.2

-An end customer cancels the subscription by specifying the cancellation effective date as 01/09/2022, which only affects the 2nd billing period and payment.
+An end customer requests you (the merchant) to cancel the subscription by specifying the cancellation effective date as 01/09/2022, which only affects the 2nd billing period and payment.
 A credit memo is calculated based on the specified cancellation effective date.
 That is, counting from 01/09/2022, 23 out of 31 days do not need to be paid, and thus $74.2 is calculated as a credit memo.

-The end customer can specify a refund amount based on the calculated credit memo $74.2 in different situations, as follows:
+You may specify different refund amounts based on the business policy and the calculated credit memo in different situations.

 Credit Memo $74.2 Unapplied amount $0

-In refund 1, since the refund amount is $74.2, the same amount will be unapplied from the original payment $100, so the applied amount to the invoice is $25.8.
-Then the credit memo with the amount $74.2 will be fully applied to the invoice.
-As a result, the invoice balance is still 0.
+The result is: the refund of $74.2 is unapplied from the original payment of $100, so the payment applied amount to the invoice becomes $25.8.
+Then the credit memo of $74.2 is fully applied to the invoice.
+As a result, the invoice balance is 0.

 Credit Memo $74.2 Unapplied amount $34.2

-In refund 2, the merchant has decided to refund $40.0 to the end customer based on the business policy.
-Refund 2 differs from refund 1 in that the merchant refunds less than the recommended amount to the end customer, that is, $40.0 instead of $74.2.
-In this case, $40 will be unapplied from the original payment $100, so the payment amount applied to the invoice becomes $60.
-To keep the invoice balance to 0, $40 out of the $74.2 credit memo will be applied to the invoice, the remaining unapplied credit amount is $34.2.
+The result is: the refund of $40.0 is unapplied from the original payment of $100, so the payment amount applied to the invoice becomes $60.
+To keep the invoice balance to 0, $40 out of the $74.2 credit memo is applied to the invoice.
+The remaining unapplied credit amount is $34.2.